redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 `
 ```

 This data structure returns just the data we care about, and we can even pre-format it on the server (convert kelvin to fahrenheit and get the icon URL).
-We have a Query type `getWeather` that accepts the zip code (note that it's a `String` because it could start with a `0`) and returns our `Weather` type define above.
+We have a Query type `getWeather` that accepts the zip code (note that it's a `String` because it could start with a `0`) and returns our `Weather` type defined above.

+### The Service

 That's it for our client-to-server API interface!
 Now let's define the GraphQL resolver that will actually get the data from OpenWeather.
-Let's take it one step at a time and first make sure we can access our new GraphQL endpoint.
-We'll define the `getWeather` function to just return some dummy data in the format we require:
+We'll take it one step at a time and first make sure we can access our new GraphQL endpoint.
+We'll define the `getWeather` function to just return some dummy data in the format we require.

-### The Service

-In Redwood query types are automatically mapped to functions exported from a service with the same name, so we'll create a `weather.js` service and name the function `getWeather`:
+In Redwood GraphQL Query types are automatically mapped to functions exported from a service with the same name, so we'll create a `weather.js` service and name the function `getWeather`:

 ```javascript
 // api/src/services/weather/weather.js